 “That’s right,” he said.
 “Do you want to see the real me?”
 He reached for his throat like he had a zipper there.
 My eyes were probably bugging out of my head.

-Ursula gave him a warning look.
+Ursula gave him a look.
 “Jimmy,” she growled.

-I might’ve forgotten this incident, but a few days later I heard the buzzing of what sounded like an electric razor coming from our guests’ bathroom.
+I might’ve forgotten this incident, but a few days later I heard the buzzing of what sounded like an electric razor coming from the bathroom.
 I’d heard that sound before, but what was it?
-A bear—a real bear, I mean—would have no use for such a thing.
-And wasn’t he a real bear?
-Of course he was.
-The question made me think that I was starting to get some serious mileage on my brain.
+Unless he was a “shaver,” one of those bears that try to make themselves look more human by shaving off all their fur, he’d have no use for such a thing.
+Wasn’t he a real bear?
+The question made me think I was getting some serious mileage on my brain.

-I liked the bears, but I didn’t find them easy to know.
+I liked the bears, but as the weeks went by I still didn’t find them all that easy to know.
 Especially Jimmy.
-One day he and I went down the hill to a coffee house.
-I’d noticed that caffeine kind of opened him up.
+Old Jimmy wouldn’t even watch the Bertram show.
+Found it embarrassing, he said.
+I thought everybody loved Bertram Bear.
+The two of us went down the hill to a coffee house one day.
+I’d seen that caffeine kind of opened him up.

 “So Jimmy,” I asked him when we’d found a table and were blowing on our drinks, “What’s it like to be a bear?”

 “Hmm.
 What’s it like to be a bear?
 I don’t know.
 Why don’t you ask our barista?”
-He gave a nod in the direction of the shaver behind the counter.
+He gave a nod in the direction of the counter.